Peanut Butter Pull-Apart Muffins

 These soft and sinful pull-apart muffins technically aren’t muffins at all.
 They’re made from sweet yeasted dough which is rolled into strips and layered to create irresistible peelable layers once they’re baked.
 I’ve made other versions in the past, but this one is for true peanut butter lovers and it’s my favorite recipe yet.
 Old Fashioned Smooth Peanut Butter has been worked into every element of the recipe: kneaded into the dough, spread between the layers, and drizzled on top in a cream cheese peanut butter glaze.
 Paired with a mug of hot coffee, it’s peanut butter heaven.

-Prep time:20 minutes
+- Prep Time:20 minutes

 - Cook Time:12 minutes

-Total time:2 hours and 10 minutes
+- Total Time:2 hours 10 minutes

 2½ cups bread flour